Written by Will

 Thanks to its larger, hardier leaves the assamica bush is prominent in black tea and puerh tea production, where bold, robust flavour is a priority.
 The lighter-bodied leaves of the China bush make it well suited to production of all tea types.

-From these two main varieties, tea farmers and scientists over the centuries have grown their own breeds of the tea plant.
+From these varieties, tea farmers and scientists over the centuries have grown their own breeds of the tea plant.
 These are ‘cultivars’ – short for ‘cultivated varieties’ – because they are varieties that exist only because of human intervention.
 There are now more than 1,500 cultivars, each of them developed by someone planting a few seeds, selecting the strongest plants with the best flavours, then taking cuttings and re-planting.

 Each cultivar is optimised for specific growing conditions and production methods.
 Together with the terroir (the tea’s local culture and environment), they are crucial to creating the rich array of aromas, flavours and textures in a cup of loose leaf tea.